Master of Education (M.Ed.)

 Conditional admission may be gained with a lower grade point average, but the GRE or MAT score must be correspondingly higher based on the above weightings.
 Applicants with less than a 2.5 undergraduate GPA must submit test scores at the time of application; applicants with a GPA of 2.5 or above may submit test scores in the first semester of attendance, but it is preferable that they submit test scores at the time of original application.
 The student must remove conditional status by fulfilling required score on graduate exam (GRE or MAT) and earning at least a B (3.0) average in the first nine hours of graduate courses.
 Failure to achieve this will result in withdrawal from the program.

 Admissions to teacher education programs at the graduate level requires a 2.75 GPA or higher on the last earned degree.
-Additional evidence of academic performance (higher GPA, other test scores).
+Additional evidence of academic performance may be required (other test scores).
 Applicants who are seeking initial teaching license should contact the Office of Teacher Education and Student Services for current requirements.

 Students who are potential candidates for the Master’s Degree in Curriculum and Instruction -- Secondary School Instruction concentration must be certified to teach or must meet certification (initial licensure) before the degree is awarded.
 Exceptions are the concentrations in Educational Technology, Music, and Non-English Language Background (NELB) candidates.